Best Cast Iron Welding Rods for 2026 Repairs

 FAQ

 Pick the rod based on the repair size and how often you weld.
-Use 3/32″ for small cracks and delicate work and 1/8″ when you need more deposition for thicker sections.
-If you only do occasional fixes, small packs are convenient; if you repair often, a tube or 2 lb pack keeps you stocked.
+Use 3/32″ for small cracks and delicate work.
+Use 1/8″ when you need more deposition for thicker sections.
+Small packs suit occasional fixes, while tubes or 2 lb packs suit regular repair work.

 What Welders Prefer